-The Building Services Consulting Engineer shall liaise with the various service providers at an early stage in the design process on the availability of a suitable electricity and/or natural gas supply for the project.

-He shall agree details of these as well as the amount of any Capital Contributions associated with these and include these in subsequent stage submissions.
-Full details of these must be identified not later than Stage 2a.

-In addition he should liaise with the other members of the Design Team and brief them on the full scope and extent of any builder's work required and ensure that these are addressed in the relevant stage submissions, in particular the Cost Plan.

-Capital Contributions shall not form part of the stage Cost Plan submissions for school projects as they are not normally included in the tender documentation/Building Contract.
+- (a) The Building Services Consulting Engineer shall liaise with the various service providers at an early stage in the design process on the availability of a suitable electricity and/or natural gas supply for the project. - (b) He shall agree details of these as well as the amount of any Capital Contributions associated with these and include these in subsequent stage submissions.
+Full details of these must be identified not later than Stage 2a. - (c) In addition he should liaise with the other members of the Design Team and brief them on the full scope and extent of any builder's work required and ensure that these are addressed in the relevant stage submissions, in particular the Cost Plan. - (d) Capital Contributions shall not form part of the stage Cost Plan submissions for school projects as they are not normally included in the tender documentation/Building Contract.
 Such contributions are normally paid directly by the Client outside the contract and are subject to separate funding by the DoES.

+37. LABELLING

+(a) A laminated label incorporating simple instructions for operating the following elements if present in the room shall be located in a suitable location near the door in each teaching space:

+BLINDS:

+Include the following "Raise blinds when not required in order to reduce lighting energy used".

+LOCAL HEATING CONTROLS:

+Clear instructions on what local heating controls are provided and the operation of these in the space

+LIGHTING CONTROLS:

+Clear instructions on what lighting controls are provided and how they work

+NATURAL VENTILATION:

+Advice on how the space can be naturally ventilated effectively and efficiently via the windows during schools hours

+MECHANICAL EXTRACT VENTILATION (CLASSROOM EN-SUITE TOILETS):

+Clear instructions on how the system works and how to operate it along with the importance of ensuring adequate ventilation is provided during school hours.

+(b) Other elements of the M&E services as outlined elsewhere in this document should also be properly labelled.

-33. HAND OVER, TRAINING & DOCUMENTATION:
+38. HANDOVER, TRAINING & DOCUMENTATION